ewalldo/Packages-Project/Assets/StatsSystem/README.md

 ## 4 - Get Started <a name="getStarted"/>
 ### 4.1 Create a "stat type" <a name="createAStatType"/>
-- Stat types can be create by right-clicking the project window, choose "Create"->"ScriptableObjects"->"Stats System"-"Stat Type".
+- Stat types can be created by right-clicking the project window, choose "Create"->"ScriptableObjects"->"Stats System"-"Stat Type".
 The name of the file will be used as the name of the stat type as well.

 ### 4.2 Create a "stat set" <a name="createAStatSet"/>
-- Stat sets can be create by right-clicking the project window, choose "Create"->"ScriptableObjects"->"Stats System"-"Stat Type Set"
+- Stat sets can be created by right-clicking the project window, choose "Create"->"ScriptableObjects"->"Stats System"-"Stat Type Set"

 ### 4.3 Instantiate a "single stat" <a name="instantiateASingleStat"/>
 An instance of the SingleStat class can be instantiated by calling its constructor and passing the StatType and base value as parameters.
 The minimum and maximum that a stat can reach can also be defined in the constructor as optional parameters.